2008 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 2008 Nickel Value By Variety

-The 2008 nickel value chart shows the current market prices for different types and conditions of nickels from that year, helping you understand what your coins might be worth.
+The 2008 nickel value chart below shows current market prices for every type and condition produced that year.
+Use it to quickly find what your coin might be worth.

 2008 Nickel Value Chart